 Safeguarding

 Oakley Vale Primary School believes that it is of the upmost importance to have good systems for protecting children and safeguarding their welfare.
-This means that all those who work with children in the school must be alert to possible concerns about every student and report these appropriately.
+This means that all those who work with children in the academy must be alert to possible concerns about every child and report these appropriately.

-In order to protect our children, we aim to:
+In order to protect our pupils, we aim to:

-Everyone working with our children should be aware that:
+Everyone working with our pupils should be aware that:

-- They should involve the Designated Senior Person (DSP) immediately
+• They should involve the Designated Safeguarding Lead (DSL) immediately

-- Before outside agencies are invited into the academy to work with our children or to carry out work on the premises, staff are required to ensure that all relevant DBS checks and identification has been seen.
+• Before outside agencies are invited into the academy to work with our pupils or to carry out work on the premises, staff are required to ensure that all relevant DBS checks and identification has been seen.

 The Brooke Weston Trust policy for safeguarding children is to;